wdawson/okta.github.io/_source/_posts/2017-06-15-build-microservices-architecture-spring-boot.md

 There are quite a few steps involved to deploy all the services and the Angular client for production.
 For that reason, I wrote a [`deploy.sh`](https://github.com/oktadeveloper/spring-boot-microservices-example/blob/master/deploy.sh) script that automates everything.

+**TIP:** If you receive an error stating that you're using too much memory, you may have to upgrade your Cloud Foundry subscription.

 ## When to Use Microservices